banafshebamdad/bb_utils/docs/world_coords_cache_README.md

 # World-Coordinate Cache Builder

-`bb_utils.data_preparation.world_coords_cache` provides a generic, project-independent utility for converting Aria MPS semidense point cloud CSV files into compact NumPy NPZ caches that map each global UID to its 3-D world coordinates.
+`bb_utils.data_preparation.world_coords_cache` provides a generic, project-independent utility for converting Meta Aria Project MPS semidense point cloud CSV files into compact NumPy NPZ caches that map each global UID to its 3-D world coordinates.

-The module contains **no project-specific logic**.
-All paths are passed explicitly so it can be reused across any Aria MPS dataset.

-It ships with a standalone CLI (`bb-cache-world-coords`) that can be run directly without any project config file, and is also used internally by sp-score via `bb_utils.data_preparation.world_coords_cache.run_split`.
+It ships with a standalone CLI (`bb-cache-world-coords`) that can be run directly without any project config file.

 ---